norbertrostaing/M32forChataigne/README.md

-# Soundcraft UI Control
-Control Soundcraft UI12, UI16, UI24 in Chataigne

-You can control parameters and send from chataigne.
-All UI parameters are send to chataigne to be use in mappings.
+# M32 / X32 control with chataigne
+Default port must be 10023 !